lucaschacon3/lucaschacon3/README.md

-## Hi 👋, I’m Lucas Chacón
+# Hi 👋, I’m Lucas Chacón

-🧑‍💻 Web Application Development Technician with real-world experience in building dynamic and functional applications.
+I’m a Web Application Development Technician with hands-on experience building reliable, scalable, and user-friendly applications.
+I thrive in fast-paced environments where understanding business needs quickly and adapting to evolving technologies are key.
-I stand out for:
+Currently, I am expanding my expertise by Artificial Intelligence and Big Data, aiming to integrate intelligent systems into future projects and enhance data-driven decision making.
+I’m passionate about writing clean, maintainable code and contributing to collaborative teams that drive innovation.

-✔️ Quickly understanding project and business needs.
+## 🎓 Education & Professional Growth

-✔️ Adapting easily to new challenges and technologies.
+**Web Application Development Technician (DAW)**
-✔️ Delivering clean, maintainable, and scalable solutions.
+IES Francisco de Goya – 2023–2025
-✨ I value high-quality code, continuous learning, and teamwork.
+Completed comprehensive training in web development including backend, frontend, databases, deployment, and security best practices.

-## 🎓 Education
+**Master’s in Artificial Intelligence and Big Data**

-📘 **Web Application Development Technician (DAW)**
+Linkia FP – 2025–2026
-*IES Francisco de Goya – 2023–2025*
+Focused on machine learning, deep learning, automation, big data architectures, and the integration of AI in business processes to optimize operations and decision making.

 ---